GEO & AEO Glossary

 - Entity grounding

-- The practice of linking a page's structured data (Organization or Person schema) to authoritative external identity sources — Wikipedia, Wikidata, and LinkedIn — via the sameAs property.
-Grounded entities are resolved more accurately by AI knowledge graphs, which improves citation quality in AI-generated answers.
+- Linking a page's structured data (Organization or Person schema) to authoritative external identity sources — Wikipedia, Wikidata, LinkedIn — through the sameAs property.
+AI knowledge graphs resolve grounded entities more accurately, which sharpens citation quality in AI-generated answers.

 - Page experience (Core Web Vitals)